Welcome to today's edition of the Rush 24-7 podcast.

 And we had a caller, young woman, 25 years old, who runs a farm.

-Her family is a farmer in the Central Valley of California, and she uh assured us that she was her family uh died in the wool, ideological conservatives, but they had a problem.
+Her family died in the wool, ideological conservatives, but they had a problem.

 They could only afford so much to pay people to pick their crops and do other work on the farm.

-And she said what we've heard a lot of people say that there are certain jobs that she has on her farm.
+And she said what we've heard a lot of people say, that there are certain jobs that she has on her farm.

-Uh can't the Americans refuse to do it.
+Americans refuse to do it.

-And I said, Well, there's a reason for that.
+And I said, well, there's a reason for that.

-And I said the point that we eventually got to was she was trying to suggest that that we need to do something that would allow her to hire migrant workers because she needs the work done, but she can only afford so much for it, and Americans won't do it.
+And I said, the point that we eventually got to was she was trying to suggest that we need to do something that would allow her to hire migrant workers because she needs the work done, but she can only afford so much for it, and Americans won't do it.

 And I just threw it out.

-It's it's not my idea.
+It's not my idea.

-It's it's we used to do it in this country, in fact, as Sister Mary Joe has just said, we would grant people seasonal six-month whatever the growing season needed to be, whatever the farm work whenever it needed to be done, grant a green card, they'd come in and leave.
+As Sister Mary Jo has just said, we would grant people seasonal six-month, whatever the growing season needed to be, whatever the farm work, whenever it needed to be done, grant a green card.

 And there was no pretense at becoming citizens.

-There was no pretense at at voting, no pre- all it was was a job opportunity.
+All it was was a job opportunity.

 And they would come to the country and do it and then leave when the work was completed.